ory/docs/docs/ecosystem/configuring.md

       - bar: bar
 ```

-It is also possible to use JSON strings to denote complex configuration keys:
+It's also possible to use JSON strings to denote complex configuration keys:

 ```shell
 # Linux / macOS